University of Otago College of Education / Creative New Zealand Children's Writer in Residence

 The University of Otago College of Education/Creative New Zealand Children's Writer in Residence is a six-month Fellowship for children's writers who normally live in New Zealand.

 History and conditions

 This residency was first offered in 1992 when it was run by the Dunedin College of Education, with Ruth Corrin being the first recipient.
-It is the only such residency offered to a children's writer by any tertiary institution in New Zealand and is awarded for a six-month period between February and August each year.
+It is the only such residency offered to a children's writer by any tertiary institution in New Zealand, and is awarded for a six-month period between February and August each year.
 The award includes a stipend of $28,000 (funded by the University of Otago and Creative New Zealand) and the use of an office within the College of Education.

 In 2017, Dunedin UNESCO City of Literature won a bid for a free stand at the Bologna Children's Book Fair, and writers who had held the University of Otago College of Education Creative New Zealand Children's Writing Residency were highlighted and celebrated in the display.

+In 2025 it was announced that Creative New Zealand had declined further funding, putting the future of the residency in doubt."
+The university self-funded the 2025 residency, as it had already been awarded to Samantha Montgomerie when the funding decision was notified.
+No fellowship was offered in 2026, and the university instead launched a fundraising drive to build an endowment fund to support the fellowship, intending to offer it again from 2027.